 For as long as I can remember, the journey toward better digestive health has been a life long journey.
 Over the years, I’ve learnt that there are many contributing factors affecting digestion and it’s a process of elimination to discover what works for you and what doesn’t.

-Factors such as diet, food intolerances, stress, adrenal burnout, hormones, lifestyle, emotional disposition, anxiety, chemicals, parasites, bacteria, medications, relationships and sleep will affect the state of your health and how your body works.
+Factors such as diet, food intolerances, stress, adrenal burnout, hormones, lifestyle, emotional disposition, anxiety, chemicals, parasites, bacteria, medications, relationships and sleep can affect the state of your health and how your body works.

 AN EATING PLAN THAT WORKS

-I believe that food is most healing when it is close to its original state and has the properties to heal and nourish.
-The below meal plan is a snapshot of what it’s like to be on my 14 day digestive health plan....My book Perfect Digestive Health highlights the best foods to enjoy and what foods to avoid.
+I believe that food is the most healing when it is close to its original state and has the properties to heal and nourish.
+The below meal plan is a snapshot of what it’s like to be on my 14-day digestive health plan....My book Perfect Digestive Health highlights the foods to enjoy and foods to avoid.
 The diet is based around a modified Mediterranean and low-fermentable carbohydrate diet that is rich in plant foods and anti-inflammatory wholefoods.

-My eating plan also helps to nourish and populate healthy levels of good gut microbiome that controls how your body functions, including digestion, sleep, mind health and metabolism.
+My eating plan also helps to nourish and populate healthy levels of good bacteria in your microbiome.
+Healthy levels of good gut bacteria can control how your body functions, including digestion, sleep, mind health and metabolism.

 The diet is characterised by high intakes of fresh vegetables, salad, quality protein sources, fresh fruits and a generous amount of good heart-healthy fats.
-The Meal plan is gluten free, dairy free, and low FODMAP helping to nourish a sensitive digestive system.
+The meal plan is gluten-free and dairy-free, helping to nourish a sensitive digestive system.

 2 glasses water + juice of 1 lemon + 1 tablespoon Everyday Greens.